 You may bring a lawsuit against a person or business in the Small Claims Division.

-If your claim is more than $5,000 and you still elect to file in small claims court, you waive your right to collect more than $5,000.
+If your claim is more than the amount allowed by law and you elect to file in small claims court, you waive your right to collect more than the amount allowed.

 When you file in small claims court, you give up or waive the following rights: